 On the dialog box, click Edit.

-Click the tag section and select a tag from the list of tags available or manually enter the tag that you want to add.
+Click the tag section and select a tag from the list of tags available.
+You can also manually enter the tag that you want to add.

 Click Save.

-Once you have associated a tag to the repository, use the tag to add Repository content to the Self Help widget.
-See, Add content to Widgets using Tags.
+Once you have associated a tag with the repository, use the tag to add Repository content to the Self Help widget.
+For more information, see Add content to Widgets using Tags.